SCOPE OF THIS CHAPTER

 A supportive response demonstrating respect and understanding of the child or young person, along with a non-judgmental stance, are of prime importance.
 Note also that a child or young person who has a learning disability may find it more difficult to express their thoughts.

-Practitioners should talk to the child or young person and establish:
+Practitioners should talk and listen to the child or young person in a private safe environment, not in the presence of other pupils/friends/family and establish:

-- Explore how imminent or likely self-harm might be;
+- Explore how imminent or likely (further) self-harm might be (their intentions/plans and risk of impulsive behaviours);

 - Find out what help or support the child or young person would wish to have;